I have just come across a brilliant feature from the Reader’s Digest: ‘The 23 Best Ways to Quit Smoking.’

 This is how to get fat and miserable as a substitute for smoking.
 You don’t need a substitute for smoking!

-If you were a pack-a-day smoker you’re going to be drinking an awful lot of tea.
-A fortiori if you smoked two packs a day.
+If you were a pack-a-day smoker you’re going to be drinking an awful lot of tea, and a fortiori if you smoked two packs a day.

 How about just getting on with your work?